 8. There are simpler ways of becoming PCI compliant

-By using a third-party PCI DSS payments solution provider, you can take a lot of the pressure away from your organisation when it comes to applying the appropriate levels of security.
+By using a level 1 third-party PCI DSS payments solution provider, you can take a lot of the pressure away from your organisation when it comes to applying the appropriate levels of security.
 It’s often a very demanding and costly venture to become PCI compliant on your own, so by working with an already established PCI DSS compliant business to outsource and descope your payment services, you can remove your organisation’s network and environment away from the scope of PCI DSS.

 In some examples, you could be starting with 233 detailed requirements from a Self-Assessment Questionnaire (SAQ).
 By outsourcing and descoping your payment channels this can reduce your SAQ to 13 ‘yes’ or ‘no’ questions.